 INFLAMMATORY BOWEL DISEASE

 Inflammatory Bowel Disease, or IBD, is a chronic (ongoing, long term) problem seen in both dogs and cats, similar to Crohn’s disease in humans.
 The similar-sounding “Irritable Bowel Syndrome” of people is usually a milder condition than IBD in pets.
-IBD results from a disorder of the immune system of the gastrointestinal tract, and can involve the stomach, small intestines, large intestine or all three.
+IBD results from a profound disorder of the immune system of the gastrointestinal tract, and can involve the stomach, small intestines, large intestine or all three.
 When an animal has IBD, the lining of the stomach or intestines is invaded by inflammatory, or immune system, cells.

 We don't yet understand the exact cause of inflammatory bowel disease.
-Genetic factors are involved, as some breeds of dogs, namely basenjis, Wheaton terriers and Shar peis, are much more prone to it than others.
-For some reason, in pets with IBD the immune system of the intestinal tract is hyper-reactive.
+Genetic factors are involved, as some breeds of dogs, namely Basenjis, wheaten terriers and Shar peis, are much more prone to it than others.
+For some reason, pets with IBD have a hyper-reactive immune system in the intestinal tract.
 The body's own immune system, in other words, causes the disease.
 It becomes overly sensitive to certain foods, bacteria, intestinal parasites or even the body's own cells.

 The normal intestinal immune system consists of several different types of cells whose jobs are to scavenge up and destroy foreign cells, such as bacteria, which invade beyond the intestinal lining.
-They also destroy toxins and any foreign materials they find.
+They also destroy toxins and foreign materials.
 They are sort of like a police force that travels up and down within the intestinal wall, keeping order.

 The most common parasites involved are Giardia, a one celled protozoa, and whipworms, which are tiny, hair fine worms too small to see without a microscope.
 Both of these parasites are difficult to detect on routine stool checks.
 New antigen tests allow us to find these parasites even if eggs are not present in a given stool sample.

-In order to avoid the common food ingredients that most pets are allergic to, an older type of hypoallergenic diet contains ingredients not usually found in pet food - venison, duck, lamb, fish, potato or oats, for example.
-Newer, more effective diets contain hydrolyzed protein instead of novel or unusual ingredients.
+In order to avoid the common food ingredients most pets are allergic to, we occasionally reach for a diet containing novel ingredients not usually found in pet food - venison, duck, lamb, fish, potato or oats, for example.
+Newer, more effective hypoallergenic diets contain hydrolyzed protein instead of novel or unusual ingredients.
 In these diets the food has been processed so that the proteins in the food are broken up into pieces smaller than the minimum size required to produce an allergic reaction by the immune system.
-Hydrolyzed diets are far more effective than the older style diet at both diagnosing and controlling food allergy.
+Hydrolyzed diets are far more effective than the older style “novel protein” diets at both diagnosing and controlling food allergy.

 Lamb used to be the standard hypoallergenic diet for food allergies.
 Many manufacturers now include lamb meal in their pet foods, however, so it's a standard ingredient in diets eaten by many pets.
 The manufacturers advertised, and many people mistakenly believed, that lamb in and of itself is hypoallergenic.
 This is not true.
 The body can become allergic to any food.
 As more foods included lamb, we saw more and more lamb allergies.
 Now the same is happening with duck, salmon, pork, potato, rice and many other ingredients that are now popular in pet food.
 None of these is superior to any other ingredient as far as allergies are concerned and all are so common now that switching to a diet that contains one of these hoping that the pet will not be allergic to it rarely works.

-The hypoallergenic food that we decide to feed the IBD patient must be the ONLY food that pet consumes for at least two weeks.
+The hypoallergenic food we decide to feed the IBD patient must be the ONLY food that pet consumes for at least two weeks.
 During this time it is very important that the pet is not given ANY treats, snacks or table food, since these foods may be triggering the IBD.
-It takes a long time for the immune response to die down.
-If the food change does seem to be beneficial, the animal can stay on the special diet for the rest of its life, or we can reintroduce one food item at a time to try to determine what ingredient is the culprit.
-This can take many months of experimentation, but if you have the patience to do it you may be able to feed a less expensive food for the long haul than the hydrolyzed prescription diets.
+It takes some time for the immune response to die down.
+If the food change does seem to be beneficial, the animal can stay on the special diet for the rest of its life, or we can reintroduce one food item at a time to try to determine what ingredients are the triggers.
+This can take many weeks or even months of experimentation, but if you have the patience to do it you may be able to feed a less expensive food for the long haul than the hydrolyzed prescription diets.

-Several medications are used to treat inflammatory bowel disease, in addition to the antibiotics and antiparasitic medications already mentioned.
+Several other medications are used to treat inflammatory bowel disease, in addition to the antibiotics and antiparasitic medications already mentioned.
 Corticosteroid drugs, usually prednisone in dogs and prednisolone in cats, suppress the immune system and decrease inflammation.
 They are usually very helpful, and are life-saving in severe cases of the disease, but they can also have many side effects, especially in dogs.
-Cats usually respond well and quickly to prednisolone and rarely have problems with side effects.
+Cats usually respond quickly to prednisolone and rarely have problems with side effects.
 It’s much more difficult to treat cats with metronidazole because of its bitter taste.
 Dogs are more likely to take pills in treats or Pill Pockets but this doesn’t work well in cats.
 So we start with metronidazole for dogs initially but usually go right to prednisolone in cats.

-Other anti-inflammatory drugs are used as well, such as sulfasalazine, which works directly on the intestinal lining and so has fewer side effects on the rest of the body than prednisone does.
+Other anti-inflammatory drugs are used as well, such as sulfasalazine, which works directly on the intestinal lining of the colon and has fewer side effects on the rest of the body than prednisone does.
 Sulfasalazine is a great help when IBD involves the colon, causing colitis.
 Medications to alleviate the symptoms of vomiting and diarrhea may be necessary.
-Sometimes a fiber supplement is helpful, or a special diet made for intestinal disease if a hypoallergenic diet trial does not prove helpful.
+Sometimes a fiber supplement is helpful, or probiotics, or a special diet made for intestinal disease if a hypoallergenic diet trial does not prove helpful.

 Stress is a very important factor in inflammatory bowel disease.
-Patients will often flare up with symptoms during stressful times, such as with a move to a new home, the introduction into the household of a new pet or baby, boarding at a kennel, or when they suffer from any other physical disease.
+Patients will often flare up with symptoms during stressful times, such as with a move to a new home, the introduction into the household of a baby or a new pet, boarding at a kennel, or when they suffer from any other physical disease.
 Anti-anxiety medication sometimes helps to ease the pet through these occasions, or an increase in the dose of the pet's regular IBD medications may be recommended at these times.

-In dogs it may take weeks or months to find the right combination of drugs and food to help control the disease.
-An accurate diagnosis with intestinal biopsy is the best way to ensure that the treatment most likely to be successful is the one that's tried first.
+In dogs especially, it may take weeks or months to find the right combination of drugs and food to help control the disease.
+An accurate diagnosis with intestinal biopsy is the best way to ensure treatment will be successful.
 Even with an accurate diagnosis, though, IBD can be a frustrating and difficult disease.
-The goal is not to cure it, but to control it - to minimize the frequency and severity of recurrence and to maximize the quality of the pet's life.
-In the case of the basenjis, Wheatons and Shar peis, the disease may progress despite all treatment.
+The goal is not to cure it, but to control it - to minimize the frequency and severity of flare-ups and to maximize the quality of the pet's life.
+In the case of the Basenjis, wheatens and Shar peis, the disease may progress despite all treatment.
 Intestinal lymphoma, a form of cancer, may also arise as a consequence of the chronic inflammation in the intestinal tract.
 This is common in cats,

 Treatment requires a conscientious pet owner who is willing to hang in there during a lengthy period of diagnosis and drug trials.
 Laboratory testing, including intestinal or stomach biopsy, blood testing and repeated stool checks, is often necessary to rule out other causes of vomiting, weight loss and diarrhea.
 (There are dozens of different diseases that cause these symptoms.)
 The pet owner must have a good relationship with the veterinarian and veterinary hospital staff, as it takes a team effort and good communication to manage IBD.